Array Thermal losses

 For free circulation all around the tables (i.e sheds arrangement), this coefficient refers to both faces, i.e. twice the area of the module.
 If the back of the modules is more or less thermally insulated, this should be lowered, theoretically up to half the value when the back side is fully insulated (i.e.doesn't participate anymore to thermal convection and radiation transfer).

 The determination of the parameters Uc and Uv is indeed a difficult question.
 We have some measured data for usual free mounted arrays, but there is a severe lack of information when the modules are semi-integrated.

 We don't have any simple way for the evaluation of the U-values in a general case.
-The the only reliable way of determining this parameter is to measure it on-site.
+The the only reliable way of determining this parameter is.

 Default and proposed values

 In the absence of reliable measured data, PVsyst proposes default values without wind dependency (i.e. assuming an average wind velocity):